andrewheiss/From-the-Trenches-Anti-TIP-NGOs-and-US/manuscript/manuscript_compiled.md

 ### What do anti-TIP NGOs do?

+!INCLUDE "tables/summary_what_do.md"

 On average, anti-TIP NGOs spend a little over half of their time and resources focused specifically on fighting trafficking and assisting victims and an overwhelming majority (93%) have at least some knowledge about TIP issues in the countries they work in.
 Most organizations concentrate specifically on sex (85%) and labor (61%) trafficking issues, and 50% focus on both simultaneously.
 A handful of organizations (30, or 6%) work with human organ trafficking, and dozens of others deal with other issues such as brokered marriages, domestic servitude, illegal adoptions, and forced begging.

 Approximately two-thirds of NGOs serve and advocate for either children or adult trafficking victims, and many of those who work with adults specified working especially with women and young girls.
 No type of trafficking issue is more pronounced among different categories of victims—that is, NGOs are generally equally as likely to help both children and adults with either sex or labor trafficking.
 NGOs differ in their strategies and efforts in addressing trafficking.
 The majority of organizations (83%) advocate for prevention and improved education about TIP issues, and nearly three-fourths assist trafficking victims by engaging in direct interventions, running safe houses and shelters, operating special hotlines, helping start businesses, and providing physical and emotional health care.
 NGOs are also involved with less direct forms of advocacy, with 50% working with victim protection—including lobbying and legislative support—and 40% prosecuting traffickers and researching related legal issues.
 As with the types of victims, NGO strategies do not differ by the type of trafficking organizations address—organizations that address either sex or labor trafficking appear to offer roughly the same mix of programming.

-### How do anti-TIP NGOs collaborate with other actors?
+### How do anti-TIP NGOs work with other actors?

+!INCLUDE "tables/summary_how_work_others.md"

 No anti-TIP NGO works in isolation.
 Every respondent reported collaborating, partnering, or interacting with other NGOs or civil society organizations, international organizations, foreign embassies, and the national governments of the countries they work in.

-* Other NGOs and CSOs

-* International organizations

-* Embassies or foreign governments that aren't the US(?)

-* National governments

-### Government oversight and restrictions

-{Connect this with the previous section, working with the government - look at link between working with national government and restrictions}
+Nearly every organization (95%) noted that other NGOs and civil society organizations actively deal with trafficking work and often partner with responding NGOs, including religious groups, charities, universities, and community organizations, and a majority of organizations (78%) report discussing the results of the annual TIP report with other NGOs, indicating further collaboration.
+Around two-thirds of NGOs indicated that international organizations such as the International Organization for Migration (IOM), the International Labour Organization (ILO), and the United Nations Office on Drugs and Crime (UNODC) are also active participants in anti-TIP advocacy.
+Less than half of respondents reported that non-American governments are involved in their countries.

+We were particularly interested in the relationship between NGOs and the national governments of the countries they work in.
+Two-thirds of respondents (68%) state that local and national governments have been active in combatting trafficking, and more than half  (53%) report discussing TIP issues directly with the government.
+In general, governments appear to be helpful overall in addressing TIP policies—61% of NGOs report that the governments in their target countries work at least "somewhat hard" in working against TIP, while 20% feel that those governments have worked "very" or "extremely" hard.

-In general, anti-TIP NGOs are relatively unencumbered by government regulations, with more than a third of respondents reporting that they feel unrestricted in the countries they work in.
+Overall, anti-TIP NGOs are relatively unencumbered by government regulations, with more than a third of respondents reporting that they feel unrestricted in the countries they work in.
 However, roughly a quarter of NGOs reported feeling either somewhat or very restricted in 66 different countries.
 The nature of these restrictions varied, ranging from strict legal requirements to general government antagonism or apathy toward NGO programming.
 In several instances, organizations reported feeling restricted because of tax code limitations on charitable advocacy, similar to the political advocacy limitations the US imposes on 501(c)(3) charities.^[Responses 1228 and 1265.]
 Other organizations responded that informal restrictions, such as corruption or inefficiency in the police and government bureaucracy, impose barriers to advocacy.
 For example, one NGO reported that "we [have] to be certified and continue to submit to monthly reporting, mandatory financial audits, site visits, social welfare approval, government regulations regarding our aftercare property, work permits for all foreign volunteers, annual reporting and additional certifications,"^[Response 1280.] while another noted that "[a]ll work must be approved and done in direct concert with government counterparts.
 [Our] presence in country [is] controlled and evaluated by government officials, even those who are not familiar with our work."^[Response 1157.]
 The burden of complying with uncertain regulations can have a direct effect on NGO effectiveness and detract from their work, limiting their ability to protect victims and prosecute offenders.^[Responses 1016, 1049, 1061, 1118, 1336, 1388, and 1389, among others.]

 ## How do anti-TIP NGOs see and interpret the United States' anti-trafficking efforts?